 Why was this date chosen, and what kind of impact has Earth Day had on environmental legislation and grassroots initiatives?
 These 18 Earth Day facts shed some light on the annual tradition and how it has changed over the past four decades.

 1. Earth Day first began on April 22, 1970, when 20 million people participated in rallies across the United States, celebrating nature and decrying activities that put it at risk.

-2. Sen. Gaylord Nelson (at right), a Democrat from Wisconsin, came up with the idea for Earth Day in 1969.
+2. Sen. Gaylord Nelson, a Democrat from Wisconsin, came up with the idea for Earth Day in 1969.
 Inspired by the anti-Vietnam War "teach-ins" that took place at college campuses all over the nation, Nelson envisioned a large-scale environmental demonstration that would catch the attention of the federal government.

 3. Nelson was later awarded the Presidential Medal of Freedom for his role as founder of Earth Day.
 Along with Harvard student Denis Hayes, Nelson went on to found the Earth Day Network.